python/cpython/Doc/library/abc.rst

 --------------

-This module provides the infrastructure for defining an :term:`abstract base class` (ABC) in Python, as outlined in :pep:`3119`; see the PEP for why this was added to Python.
+This module provides the infrastructure for defining :term:`abstract base classes <abstract base class>` (ABCs) in Python, as outlined in :pep:`3119`; see the PEP for why this was added to Python.
 (See also :pep:`3141` and the :mod:`numbers` module regarding a type hierarchy for numbers based on ABCs.)